zcrayfish/gophernicus/INSTALL.md

 That's it - Gophernicus should now be installed, preconfigured and running under gopher://<HOSTNAME>/.
 And more often than not, It Just Works(tm).

-## Compiling with TCP wrappers

-Gophernicus uses no extra libraries... well... except libwrap (TCP wrappers) if it is installed with headers in default Unix directories at the time of compiling.
-If you have the headers installed and don't want wrapper support, too bad (for now, see issue #89).

-For configuring IP access lists with TCP wrappers, take a look at the files `/etc/hosts.allow` and `/etc/hosts.deny` (because the manual pages suck).
-Use the daemon name "gophernicus" to make your access lists.

-## Distributions

-### Debian (and -based) (including Ubuntu) distributions

-We used to distribute a `debian/` directory for people to `make deb` and then install a deb.
-However, thanks to the work of Ryan Kavanagh, gophernicus will be distributed in the official debian repositories in the next stable release!
-In the interim, either keep using the old version or install without deb.

 ## Cross-compiling